An Interactive Process

 Careful listening is the key to improvised group overtone singing.
 The recorded music of Spectral Voices is entirely improvised, each chord and melody unfolding in the moment as singers respond to each other and to the often surprising sound that emerges from the gathering of voices.

 2 singers in the water tower with Tamboura:

-All the music on these three albums was performed in real time and created solely by human voice (except for two tracks on Coalescence).
+All the music on Coalescence and Sky was performed in real time and created solely by human voice (except 2 tracks on Coalescence).
 The music in the water tower was recorded in candlelit darkness using a stereo microphone and digital recorder, without any electronic manipulation, studio overdubbing, or other artificial enhancements.

 What one hears on Sky and Coalescence, and 3 pieces on Innertones, is almost exactly what it sounded like inside the water tower as the music was being created.

 Most of the tracks are just two or three people overtone singing in real time, and nothing more.
 Much of the richness, complexity, and uniqueness of these recordings comes from the interplay between the reverberant acoustics of the water tower, in which notes linger for many seconds, and harmonic overtone singing, each voice singing 2 or more notes at once.